 Never mind the fact that Prince tirelessly promotes the show on social media and at horror events throughout California (and the country), as well as while the shows are streaming.
 How many mutants have actually stayed up for the duration of each marathon?
 Because Darcy has.
 She tweets all night long, but more than that, she interacts with the fans.
-Not only does she retweet observations and funny takes from the fans, she responds to as many messages as she can.
+Not only does she retweet observations and funny takes from the Mutant Fam, she responds to as many messages as she can.
 And if we take a moment to truly consider what that means, it deserves our respect because we’re talking thousands of messages coming in, not only every minute the show is streaming, but the next day.
 And the day after that.
 Three days later.
 It never stops.
 She doesn’t complain, she doesn’t say she needs a break, she just keeps on.
 Happily, enthusiastically, with a smile on her face.
 Every day.

 And we haven’t even touched on her cosplay, which Joe Bob has mentioned loving numerous times.
 Prince is playing a character, yes, but the cosplay just adds an element to the part that makes The Last Drive-In that much richer.
 Which character will she choose?
 What spin will she come up with to represent a film or character?
-Again, take a moment to consider the amount of time that level or preparation and creativity requires.
+Again, take a moment to consider the amount of time that level of preparation and creativity requires.

 Then remember the way you smiled at the Fouke Monstress and the Ted Raimi condom vest, or her hilarious “got some mail for ya” interaction that gave us Mail Girl v.
 Male Girl from SLEEPAWAY CAMP, which if we’re honest about it, is one of the moments of the show thus far.

-For as invested as we are in Joe Bob and The Last Drive-In, so to is Prince.
+For as invested as we are in Joe Bob and The Last Drive-In, so too is Prince.
 As she mentioned in her Twitter response, she’s just a fellow mutant who has been blessed to be a part of the magic, and her heart is in it, every second of every day.
-And that deserves our respect, because for as much fun as it is, it’s also far more work than any of us realize.
+And that deserves our appreciation, because for as much fun as it is, it’s also far more work than any of us realize.